dzhang32/ggtranscript/README.md

 `geom_half_range()`, `geom_intron()`, `geom_junction()` and
 `geom_junction_label_repel()`) and several helper functions designed to facilitate the visualization of transcript structure and annotation.
-The following guide takes you on a whistle stop tour of using these geoms, for a more extensive overview see the [Getting Started tutorial](https://dzhang32.github.io/ggtranscript/articles/ggtranscript.html).
+The following guide takes you on a quick tour of using these geoms, for a more detailed overview see the [Getting Started tutorial](https://dzhang32.github.io/ggtranscript/articles/ggtranscript.html).

 `geom_range()` and `geom_intron()` enable the plotting of exons and